 a. describe the main features of operating systems, for example memory management, and scheduling algorithms;

-b. explain how interrupts are used to obtain processor time and how processing of interrupted jobs may later be resumed, (typical sources of interrupts should be identified and any algorithms and data structures should be described);
+b. explain how interrupts are used to obtain processor time and how processing of interrupted jobs may later be resumed, (typical sources of interrupts should be

 c. define and explain the purpose of scheduling, job queues, priorities and how they are used to manage job throughput;